sodascience/osmenrich/README.md

 you intend to enrich large amounts of data or compute routing distances (e.g., driving duration) between many points, you should set up a local API endpoint.

-We provide a `docker-compose` workflow for this in the separate [osmenrich_docker repository](https://github.com/sodascience/osmenrich_docker).
+A `docker-compose` workflow for this is available in the separate [osmenrich_docker repository](https://github.com/sodascience/osmenrich_docker).
 Use the `README` on the repository for setup instructions.